 - Where: Via degli Uffici del Vicario, 40, Rome.

-- Recommended for... solo travelers, couples and families.
+- Recommended for... those traveling alone, couples and families.

 Taste Rome's famous slushies